 I like to buy a pre-made pie crust to save time and from there it’s pretty simple with only 15 minutes of prep time and 40 minutes in the oven.

-That’s why this asparagus quiche is perfect for mother’s day, baby and bridal showers, Easter, and other spring brunch celebrations!
+That’s why this quiche is perfect for mother’s day, baby and bridal showers, Easter, and other spring brunch celebrations!

 For a quick step-by-step, check this recipe out in Web Stories!